بسم الله الرحمن الرحيم

 O you faithful, remember God, a frequent remembrance.¶ And glorify Him constantly day and night.
 (33:41-42)

-Do we need to tell God to salloo Muhammad?
+Why do we need to tell God to salli ‘ala Muhammad?

 How does God mention Muhammad’s name?

 God mentions Muhammad by first name four times in the Quran (3:144, 33:40, 47:2, 48:29).
-Never did God append this recitation of salawat to his name.
-Since 33:56 tells us that God did salloo upon the prophet, this confirms that the meaning of salloo cannot mean this recitation of salawat as tradition asserts.
-If it did, then God should have inserted this recitation when mentioning Muhammad’s name too.
+Never did God append this incantation to his name.
+Since we know from 33:56 that God did salloo upon the prophet, the meaning of salloo cannot mean the offering of such an incantation as tradition asserts.
+If it did, then when God when mentions Muhammad’s name, we should expect this incantation to have been included too.

 Does God teach us how to mention the prophets?

 God teaches us exactly how to ‘say’ the name of prophets.
 He commands us to ‘say’: